 Skip to main content Skip to navigation

-Explore our Arts, Enterprise and Development taught Master's degree.
+Find out more about our Arts, Enterprise and Development Master's degree at Warwick

 Course overview

-You will consider the strategy models and creative potential in using arts and culture within development contexts, and explore how they can be used to further social justice as well as economic growth.
-You will develop your vocational direction and capacity for active involvement in development projects in various parts of the world.
+You will investigate the strategy models and creative potential in using arts and culture within development contexts, and explore how they can be used to further social and environmental justice as well as economic growth.
+You will develop your vocational skills and build your capacity to contribute to development projects around the world.

 General entry requirements